9 things about Japan that the internet doesn’t tell you

 Never leave a tip

 I mentioned this in my recent blog about what you need to know before travelling to Japan.
-Tipping in Japan is not recommended.
-By leaving a tip, you’re implying that the recipient doesn’t earn enough money from their job.
-It is seen as very offensive and is often refused.
+Tipping in Japan is not recommended and will be refused.
+In Japan, it’s believed that by eating out or drinking at a bar, you’re already paying the staff for good service.

 Never leave a tip